QuantEcon/phd_workshops/README.md

 * Last for between half a day and one day, depending on demand and circumstances
 * Be free to attend
 * Be hands on (bring your laptop!)
-* Be open to other PhD students and all faculty at the institutions we visit
+* Be open to all PhD students and faculty at the institutions we visit

 Locations and schedule will be announced when available.